Skip to main content

 Pipeline inventory, however, refers only to the suppliers’ side of the supply chain.
 It consists of the parts and raw materials that the company has already ordered but which have yet to arrive at the facility.
 Businesses might want to keep a pipeline inventory when suppliers’ lead times are very long.
 This way, some quantities of the required raw materials and parts are constantly in transit and arrive at regular intervals that are much shorter than the lead time of the supplier.

-Decoupling Inventory in ERP/MRP systems
+Decoupling inventory in ERP/MRP systems

 The easiest way to set up decoupling inventory in an ERP/MRP system is to create multi-level bills of materials for your goods.
 Within this functionality, you can create products that are composed of subassemblies.
 If you need to keep track of decoupling inventory, you can treat WIP that has completed certain stages of the production process as subassemblies that are used in the final product.